 Slippery Jack Mushroom-Coffee Rub

 - 1/2 cup finely ground dried slippery jack mushrooms

 - 2 tablespoons high quality finely ground coffee or espresso

 - 1 teaspoon onion powder

 - 1 teaspoon dried thyme

-Combine the ingredients in batches and grind until smooth in a coffee grinder or highspeed blender like a vitamix.
+- Combine the ingredients in batches and grind until smooth in a coffee grinder or highspeed blender like a vitamix.
 Transfer to a labeled, dated container and refrigerate until needed if not using immediately.
-The aroma of the coffee will die quickly at room temperature once it’s ground.
+The aroma of the coffee will die at room temperature eventually once it's ground.